openstack-archive/congress/doc/source/user/enforcement.rst

 1.  insert a row into the *nova:servers* table with ID uuid1, 2TB of disk, and 10GB of memory
-2.  delete the row from *neutron:security_groups* with the ID “uuid2” and name “alice_default_group”
+2.  delete the row from *neutron:security_groups* with the ID "uuid2" and name "alice_default_group"

 (Here we assume the nova:servers table has columns ID, disk-size, and memory and that neutron:security groups has columns ID, and name.)